Coding education is becoming an increasingly common and important part of the curriculum in elementary schools around the world.

 All the while, learners with disabilities often have the most to gain from the opportunities afforded by learning to code.
 Shared programming activities can help contribute to the development of skills that are essential for learning as well as daily life and work:

 - metacognitive skills

-Perhaps most importantly, coding provides students with new ways to discover and create personal outlets for creative expression.
-Learning to code can empower students to be active producers of their digital environments, rather than just consumers of prefabricated apps and games.
+Perhaps most importantly, coding provides learners with new ways to discover and create personal outlets for creative expression.
+Learning to code can empower learners to be active producers of their digital environments, rather than just consumers of prefabricated apps and games.
 This empowerment is particularly valuable for those who depend on assistive technologies or personalized user interface adaptations.
 Programming literacy can provide them with new means to reconfigure, script, or develop their own personally tailored access tools and features.